Put together an easy table centerpiece using thrift shop finds. The succulent plant and indigo blue decor are perfect for welcoming spring.

-I picked up two other varieties to put on the corner bar cart and cabinet, and will be picking up more once I start putting together my outdoor planters.
+I picked up two other varieties to put on the corner bar cart and cabinet, and will be grabbing a few more once I start putting together my outdoor planters.
 Can’t wait to swing open the doors and enjoy some warm and sunny outdoor living!
 You?

 The large silver tray is something he found.
 It has some weight to it, which is something I always look for.
 I love the detailing on the handles too.
 You may have noticed I used one for my tea party a bit ago.
 Such versatile pieces.

 You can never have too many silver trays in my opinion.
 I use them for entertaining and corralling decor.
 An assortment of small decor pieces always looks better atop a tray.

 I’m also considering hanging a collection of various silver trays on a wall in our kitchen down the road.
 Not too sure yet.

 When I bring silver trays home from the thrift shop, I clean them up with some baking soda and water.
 It doesn’t remove all of the patina, but does get rid of any debris.
 I like the look of tarnish most of the time.

 If I’m using them to serve food, I polish them up.
 Simply boil water in a big pot with crumpled up balls of tin foil.
 Dip the trays in for a while, remove with tongs and polish with a soft cloth.
 It works so well!

 The only new piece I added for the time being (aside from the succulent) is the light blue crackle vase.
 I picked that up at Indigo (on sale, of course) some time ago.
 They tend to have a lovely selection of seasonal decor.
 Yesterday, I spotted some pretty pillows.